Skip ahead >>

 1) Go to your data sources

-2) Click at plus button “Create” and then “Data Source”
+2) Click on plus button “Create” and then “Data Source”

 3) Select your data source (i.e. Google Analytics) from the list